Blog

 Social Media

 Shopify's Facebook ads show the formula.
 Creative shows a real store making a sale (Attention).
-First line: "This store hit $50K in 90 days" (Interest with specific timeframe).
+First line presents a specific revenue milestone and timeframe (Interest with concrete achievement).
 Landing page breaks down exactly how they did it with store examples (Desire).
 CTA is "Start free trial" with no credit card required (Action).

 Budget gets wasted when your ad and landing page don't match.
 Pair paid efforts with autonomous backlink building for long-term gains.